fatma-oz/CRM_Analytics/README.md

 * Comparison of satisfaction scores of female and male passengers.

-* Compare the Eco Flying Male and Eco Flying Female paintings and interpret the differences.
+* Comparing the Eco Flying Male and Eco Flying Female tables and interpreting the differences.

 * Testing whether there is a significant difference between satisfaction scores.